noamavisar/dashboard/README.md

 frontend/   # Next.js dashboard UI
 ```

 IBKR connectivity is represented with mock data in `backend/app/ibkr.py`.
-Replace with real API calls and add analytics or optimization logic as needed.
+Replace with real API calls and disable demo mode when ready to connect to a live account.